-Next, measurable objectives (MOs) were defined as the average groundwater elevation observed after January 1, 2015, which correspond to present-day groundwater levels and imply a management goal to maintain these levels.
-MOs were rounded to the nearest integer to ease interpretability.
+308 Next, measurable objectives (MOs) were defined as the average groundwater elevation 309 observed after January 1, 2015, which correspond to present-day groundwater levels and imply a management goal to maintain these levels.
+MOs were rounded to the nearest integer to ease 310 interpretability.
 Operational flexibility is defined as the difference between the MO and the MT.
-Interim milestones (IMs) were defined as regular five-year-long intervals between the MT and MO in 2027, 2032, and 2037.
+311 312 Interim milestones (IMs) were defined as regular five-year long intervals between the MT and MO at 2027, 2032, and 2037.
 The MO can be understood as the 4th and final IM.
-When the operational flexibility for and RMP is less than 3 feet, due to nearest-integer-rounding, one or more IMs will be equal to the MO.
+When the 313 314 operational flexibility for and RMP is less than 3 feet, due to nearest-integer-rounding, one or more IMs will be equal to the MO.
+315